 Gene Commerce was built with the intention of not being “just another digital agency.”
 Gene is an SI that helps brands achieve online success using the Magento Enterprise Platform.
-They place great emphasis on the importance of putting their hearts and souls into everything they do and have built a team consisting of people who are passionate and ambitious about what they do.
+They place great emphasis on the importance of putting their hearts and souls into everything they do.
+This results in a team who are passionate and ambitious about what they do.
 This extends over to their clients and has helped them to develop a number of software products for Magento.

 Although The Gene Team is joining us for the first time as a PreImagine sponsor this year, they are not new to the scene.
 They have attended PreImagine the last two years and have had some great experiences along the way.